wendy-wej/wendy-wej/README.md

 ## I'm a student and aspiring data scientist

 - 🌱 I deal with data science and web development.
-- 🥅 Life Goal: To work as a data scientist or research scientist at solution-driven organization.
+- 🥅 Life Goal: To work as a data scientist or research scientist at a solution-driven organization.
-- 👯 I’m currently learn so much about data science, and practicing data structures and algorithms.
+- 👯 I’m currently learning so much about data science, and practicing data structures and algorithms.
 - ⚡ Fun fact: I love 3D design and animation.
 - 😄 Pronouns: She/Her
 - 🤔 I’m open to data science roles specifically. (or front-end roles)